-The office will send the relevant paperwork, DNA kit and microchip, if applicable, to the nominated Vet who will undertake the examination and then return the paperwork directly to the office.
+The office will send the relevant paperwork, DNA kit and microchip, if applicable, to the nominated Vet two working days after receipt.
+The vet will undertake the examination and then return the paperwork directly to the office.
 The owner will pay the vet's fees in all cases directly to the vet.

 It is the responsibility of the colt/stallion owner to arrange the DNA testing of the colt/stallion's parents if they have not already been tested, if hair samples are available for DNA testing.

 To DNA test a pony, the relevant fee is submitted to the Office along with the name of the pony to be tested.
 A DNA Kit with instructions is then sent out.

 A hair sample has to be taken, preferably from the mane, ensuring that the roots or follicles are still on the hairs.
 You may take the sample yourself, it is not necessary to use a vet, (unless a Voluntary Veterinary examination is being undertaken).